topiaruss/docker-devpi/README.md

 This repository contains a **Dockerised** implementation of [Devpi](http://doc.devpi.net/) for [Docker](https://www.docker.io/)'s [trusted build](https://index.docker.io/u/scrapinghub/devpi/) published to the public [Docker Registry](https://index.docker.io/).

 Thanks to [Stefano Apostolico](https://github.com/saxix) for the original.
 This fork updates the base platform to reduce the scary number of security issues, and adds a Concourse build pipeline, since that's the way my project is going for components and products.
+I appreciate Stefano's attention to OS signal traps in the main entrypoint script.

 ### Dependencies